tasmota/docs/docs/Home-Assistant.md

 !!! failure "Discovery is not built in to tasmota lite.
 Use the full version (tasmota.bin) for discovery."

 After the automatic discovery feature is enabled a retained MQTT message starting with topic "homeassistant/" is sent to the broker.
 That message contains your device configuration which will be picked up and used by Home Assistant to automatically add your device.
+Tasmota uses the name of the module (or template) to identify the device and it can be easily altered to a more meaningful name directly on the Home Assistant integration page after the first discovery.

 Enabling discovery will automatically change some SetOptions to suit the new configuration: